volab/IoT_EPS/_1_userDoc/source/hardDev.rst

 ..
 WARNING::

-    It requires a 3.3V power supply referenced to Neutral line ! (see fig16 page 24 og its datasheet)
+    It requires a 3.3V power supply referenced to Neutral line ! (see fig16 page 24 in its datasheet)

 .. _`Mouser` : https://www.mouser.fr/Search/Refine.aspx?Keyword=SI8901